filecoin-project/devgrants/rfp-proposals/rfp-proposal-hercules-explorer.md

 # Additional Information

 Pick us!
-We need this explorer just as much as you do and plan on building it to be amazing for Use Cases and Miners!
+We need this explorer just as much as you do and plan on building it to be amazing for Storage Use Cases, traders, and Miners alike!